-As ever, the train of innovation continues to trundle onwards.
+As ever, innovative advancements in biking trundle onwards.
 In its wake are left new standards, new materials and new ways of making products in an attempt to boost the boundaries of cycling.

 So what’s the aim of all this change?
-As ever, the aim is to squeeze every performance enhancing drop from products.
+As ever, the aim is to squeeze every performance enhancing drop from products- to make these products bigger, better, and more effective than ever before.

-Revolutions don’t come around all that often, but there’s something about the Dassi graphene bike frame that whiffs of change.
+While its true, that revolutions don’t come around all that often, there’s something innovative and excitingly intriguing about the Dassi graphene bike frame that whiffs of change.

-Revealed during the summer, Dassi claims that the frame itself weigh as little as 750g, although Dassi are keen to stress that this could be halved again to a mind boggling 350g.
+Revealed during the summer, Dassi claims that the frame itself weigh as little as 750g, although Dassi are keen to stress that this could be halved again to a mind boggling 350g- for context, that is about the same weight as a can of soup.

 Don’t expect the bikes to be made completely from Graphene, though.
 In fact, graphene frames contain a minimum of one per cent Graphene layered behind carbon fibre.